What is a prepaid card and how does it work?

 Prepaid card vs. debit card vs. credit card

-A key factor that differentiates prepaid cards is that they aren’t linked to a bank account like a debit card is, and they aren’t linked to a line of credit like a credit card is.
+A key factor that differentiates prepaid cards is that they aren’t linked to a bank account like debit cards are, and they aren’t linked to a line of credit like credit cards are.

 When you use a prepaid card, you’re only using the money that you’ve loaded onto it.
 You aren’t borrowing any money, and the card doesn’t draw from any other financial accounts you may have.